tmwagency/ConfirModal/README.md

 ConfirModal
 ----------

-###Note – This is still a work in progress project.
-It currently only has a limited subset of its planned functionality.

 ConfirModal is a dependency–free, lightweight JS library for displaying confirmation modal boxes.

 When called, it displays a modal confirmation box based on the options passed to it that you can then style with your own CSS.